-25 May, 2012GDF SUEZ, the world’s second largest gas, water services, and electric utility, IndustriALL, the Building and Woodworkers International (BWI), and Public Services International (PSI) are committed to the “Global Agreement on Fundamental Rights, Social Dialogue, and Sustainable Development”.
+25 May, 2012ENGIE, the world’s second largest gas, water services, and electric utility, IndustriALL, the Building and Woodworkers International (BWI), and Public Services International (PSI) are committed to the “Global Agreement on Fundamental Rights, Social Dialogue, and Sustainable Development”.
 The agreement contains best practice language on trade union rights.

 - Health and Safety Agreement signed 22 May 2014

 - Other signatories: representative French trade unions CFDT, CFE-CGC, CGT and FO.
 Global unions BWI and PSI